joaocaraujo/PHP_Ecommerce/README.md

 # E-commerce project

-The E-commerce project was developed to train my skills in the php language.
+Welcome to my first repository on Github, this is an E-commerce project developed to train my skills in the php language and other tools.

-.
-Template used in the project: [Almsaeed Studio](https://almsaeedstudio.com)
+In this project a front-end template was used: [Almsaeed Studio](https://almsaeedstudio.com)